IllusionMods/KK_Plugins/README.md

 v2.7 Names in ConfigManager instead of GUIDs, uncensor lists are ordered (Thanks @ManlyMarco), slightly faster uncensor switching<br/>
 v3.0 All uncensors load correctly in the character maker, default uncensors display in character maker, body parts can be selected independently from the body, new format for uncensors, new bugs<br/>
 v3.1 Fixed uncensors not loading in the character maker accessed through the class menu, fixed some low poly uncensors not display correctly for the main character, fixed low poly uncensors not working at all for female characters<br/>
+v3.2 Random uncensors are now more evenly distributed, gender bender config option simplified, fixed a problem with clothes that have the same mesh name as body part meshes causing problems<br/>
 </details>

 #### KK_Subtitles v1.2 - [Download](https://github.com/DeathWeasel1337/KK_Plugins/releases/download/v50/KK_Subtitles.v1.2.zip)